WHAT CAUSES TOOTH STAINING

 There is a direct correlation between tooth colour and age.
-Over the years, teeth darken as a resut of wear and tear and stain accumulation.
+Over the years, teeth darken as a result of wear and tear and stain accumulation.
 Teenagers will likely experience immediate, dramatic results from whitening.
 In the twenties, as the teeth begin to show a yellow cast, teeth-whitening may require a little more effort.
 By the forties, the yellow gives way to brown and more maintenance may be called for.
 By the fifties, the teeth have absorbed a host of stubborn stains which can prove difficult (but not impossible) to remove.

 We are all equipped with an inborn tooth colour that ranges from yellow-brownish to greenish-grey, and intensifies over time.
 Yellow-brown is generally more responsive to whitening than green-grey.

-Translucency and thinness:
+Translucency and Thinness

 The habitual consumption of red wine, coffee, tea, cola, carrots, oranges and other deeply-coloured beverages and foods causes considerable staining over the years.
 In addition, acidic foods such as citrus fruits and vinegar contribute to enamel erosion.
 As a result, the surface becomes more transparent and more of the yellow-coloured dentin shows through.